MindaugasBernatavicius/FsBrowserPHP/README.md

 ## Usage
 - The functionality should be intuitive
-- One important note: the app illustrates how to to develop in a gradual manner, and each git branch illustrates a different step in the process.
+- Important: the app illustrates how to develop in a gradual manner, each git branch illustrates a different step in the process.
 - The most complete app / functionality is in the task-1.4 branch